-THE BMW GROUP'S TRAINING ON HUMAN RIGHTS
+THE BMW GROUP'S TRAINING ON HUMAN RIGHTS.

 The BMW Group offers a wide range of sustainability training courses for purchasers, internal process partners and suppliers to make them more aware of the topic.
-This includes classroom courses in association with the University of Ulm to become a "Certified Sustainability Officer" as well as web-based training course in association with econsense, which includes case studies on sustainability in the supplier network.
+This includes classroom courses in association with the University of Ulm to become a "Certified Sustainability Officer" as well as a web-based training course in association with econsense, which includes case studies on sustainability in the supplier network.
 In addition, we participate in the industry-wide supplier training in high risk countries, which is coordinated by CSR Europe (European Business Network for Corporate Social Responsibility.

 After the adoption of the UN Guiding Principles on Business and Human Rights, the BMW Group implemented a comprehensive employee training programme.
-We train our employees through face-face training; web based training; internal communications and newsletters.
+We train our employees through face-face training; web-based training; internal communications and newsletters.
 Human rights are also integrated into induction events for new employees and presentations are available on the BMW Group Intranet pages.

-'The Senior Management of the UK-based entities are aware of each entities responsibilities under the Act.
-An additional web-based training programme was rolled out in 2017 to heighten awareness of the Act specifically amongst managers and other relevant departments for example purchasing and human resources.
-In 2019, this web-based training continued to be communicated and made available to managers and other relevant associates.
+The Senior Management of the UK-based entities are aware of each entities responsibilities under the Act.
+An additional web-based training programme was rolled out in 2017 to heighten awareness of the Act.
+In 2020, this web-based training continued to form part of all BMW Hams Hall Motoren GmbH associates' annual mandatory training programme.